 What Steps Do I Need To Take If I Believe I Have A Legal Malpractice Case Against My Attorney?

-You need a new attorney if you want to do something like that.
+You need a new attorney if you want to take on a case like that.
 You cannot handle that yourself.
 If your attorney hasn’t already admitted they committed legal malpractice to you (which sometimes happens), they are not going to fall on their sword for you.
 You really need somebody else to represent you because this can be complicated.

 Are People Typically Hesitant To File A Legal Malpractice Case Against Their Attorney?